lptekdev/homelab/_posts/2025-03-28-proxmox-part3.md

 If we check the Ceph architecture, Ceph uses a **public network** that should be exposed to the clients to enable them accessing to storage services.
 For every daemon is possible to configure this parameter, as also another parameter: **public address**, which the address that the daemon will bind.

 This post describes my approach to allow tenants use Ceph FS (file storage services), but implementing Ceph is not straight forward in a multitenant environment.
-Ceph FS creates a MDS daemon responsible for handling some metadata commands that are made on the share by the clients.
+Ceph FS creates a MDS daemon responsible for handling metadata commands that are made on the share by the clients.

 The public network is a shared network and Ceph daemons bind to the first network interface that as an IP belonging to the configured public network (at least from my experiments this was the behavior).
-For better understanding this public network, for example configuring the public network for the OSD daemon to use the tenant /30 subnet (and with this achieve a tenant network isolation) creates a big issue because only the tenant that can access through this /30 subnet will be able to perform I/O on the storage.
+For better understanding this public network, for example, configuring the public network for the OSD daemon to use the tenant /30 subnet (and with this achieve a tenant network isolation) creates a big issue because only the tenant that can access through this /30 subnet will be able to perform I/O on the storage.
 The problem here, since my setup includes duplicated address spaces, is in identifying uniquely each tenant that access to the OSD daemon to perform I/O operations.

 I concluded that without performing SNAT I cannot identify easily each Ceph client.
 With this I decided to dig a little deep into Linux network namespaces and try to perform SNAT on the Ceph host.
 The idea of using Linux network namespaces is to expose the Ceph public network in a different way, because within this namespace routing and NAT is also possible.
 The following image shows the architecture of this setup: